Predisposition To PTSD: Influencing Factors

 Getty/Deepak Sethi

-The onset of PTSD symptoms, severity, and presentation can vary widely among individuals.
-For example, while many people develop symptoms shortly after experiencing trauma, others may not experience symptoms for years after a traumatic event.
-Symptoms may also get better or worse, depending on extenuating factors.
+The timing of the onset of PTSD symptoms, their severity, and their presentation can vary widely among individuals.
+For example, while many people develop symptoms shortly after experiencing trauma, others may not experience symptoms until years after a traumatic event.
+Symptoms may also get better or worse over time, depending on various factors.

-In general terms, fall into the following four categories:
+In general, however, PTSD symptoms tend to fall into the following four categories:

 • Intrusion: The traumatic event may be re-experienced through flashbacks, dreams and nightmares, and unwanted memories and images that can summon a range of intense feelings, including fear, anger, and guilt.